COMPETITIVE GOVERNANCE

 The purpose of the Charitable Distribution Association Sector is to fund charities.

-The CDA Sector must achieve raising funds at a minimum of 5% of GDP.
+The CDA Sector must raise at least 5% of GDP.

-The CDA Sector Board must adjust compulsory contribution levels to achieve 5% of GDP.
+The CDA Sector Board must adjust mandatory contribution levels to reach 5% of GDP.

 A head tax CDA fee must collect 1% of GDP, which is part of the 5% GDP requirement.

-The reasonable value of work hours in the Charity Economies, counting towards mandatory contributions, are considered in the 5% requirement.
+The reasonable value of work hours in the Charity Economies, counted toward mandatory contributions, is considered in the 5% requirement.

-The compulsory part of the membership fees of CDA's must be a consistent percentage of every citizen's and business's income without deductions, exemptions, or credits greater than the head tax.
+The mandatory portion of membership fees for CDAs must be a fixed percentage of each citizen's and each business's income, without deductions, exemptions, or credits that exceed the head tax.

-These CDA minimum compulsory contributions are distributed to the federal CDA at a 20% rate, the state CDA at a 40% rate, and the local CDA at a 40% rate.
+These CDA minimum compulsory contributions are distributed to the federal CDA at 20%, the state CDA at 40%, and the local CDA at 40%.

-The CDA Sector's Rating System must set a Rating Floor on CDA's adequately funding Assessor Organizations.
+The CDA Sector's Rating System must establish a Rating Floor for CDAs adequately funding Assessor Organizations.

-A person seeking assistance must start at their CDA.
+A person seeking assistance must begin at their CDA and be assigned an Assessor Organization.

 Sector 3.
 Charity Assessor Organization (AO)